KEY STAGE 3 (YEARS 7 – 9)

 Academics

 Key Stage 3 encompasses Years 7 - 9, offering students a broad and balanced curriculum that closely follows the National Curriculum for England while adding a wider international dimension.
-In Years 7 and 8, students are introduced to a diverse range of subjects, including English, Mathematics, Science, Humanities, Languages, Arts, Physical Education, and Computing.
+In Years 7 and 8, students are taught a diverse range of subjects, including English, Mathematics, Science, Geography, History, Languages, Arts, Design Technology, Physical Education, and Computing.
 This exposure helps them build a strong foundation for future academic success.
 In Year 9, students continue to build on this foundation with a curriculum designed to deepen their knowledge and skills in preparation for their GCSE/IGCSE choices.
 A dedicated programme supports students as they begin to make informed decisions about their academic paths, ensuring they are well-prepared for the challenges ahead.

 Enrichment